-ON (W) It lights up on the dash panel
+ON 🞯 It lights up on the dash panel

 Front passenger front airbag activated.
-The control lamp turns off automatically 60 seconds after the ignition is switched on checked immediately by a specialised work-shop.
+The control lamp turns off automatically 60 seconds after the ignition is switched on

 Several warning and control lamps light up for a few seconds when the ignition is switched on, signalling that the function is being verified.
 They will switch off after a few seconds.